JvanKatwijk/qt-dab/README.md

 :information_source: Choose between 'CONFIG += single' or 'CONFIG += double'.
 In the latter case, all computations in the "front end" are done with double precision arithmetic.

 :information_source: Devices like SDRplay, AIRspy, RTLSDR, Lime, HackRf and Adalm Pluto can be included in the configuration *even if no support library is installed*.
-(Note that including *Soapy* requires Soapy libraries to be installed, so this does not apply for Soapy.
-Qt-DAB is designed such that on selecting a device in runtime, the required functions from the device library are linked to.
+(Note that including *Soapy* requires Soapy libraries to be installed, so this does not apply for Soapy).
+Qt-DAB is designed such that on selecting a device in runtime, the required functions from the device library are linked in.

-:information_source: The Soapy library used in Ubuntu 20 (used for building the AppImage) seems incompatible with Soapy libraries installed on other versions of Ubuntu and other Linux distributions, therefore *soapy* is **NOT** configured for inclusion in the AppImage.
+:information_source: The Soapy library used in Ubuntu 20 (used for building the AppImage) seems incompatible with Soapy libraries installed on other versions of Ubuntu and other Linux distributions, therefore *Soapy* is **NOT** configured for inclusion in the AppImage.

-:information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib` rather than `CONFIG += preCompiled' (see step 4), 'CONFIG+=preCompiled' will **NOT** work since the required sources are **NOT** open source.
+:information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib` should be, rather than `CONFIG += preCompiled' (see step 4), 'CONFIG+=preCompiled' will **NOT** work since the required sources are **NOT** open source and not included in the source tree.

 :information_source: Uncomment the line *DEFINES += __THREADED_BACKEND* if you intend to have more than one backend running simultaneously.
-E.g. activating the automatic search for an EPG service starts a separate service if found.
+E.g. activating the automatic search for an EPG service starts a separate service if such a service is found.

 Step 3
 -----------------------------------------------------------------